mrd0x/EvilSelenium/README.md

 # Credentials Module

-**IMPORTANT:** The credentials module will **DELETE COOKIES** and steal credentials from autofill.
-Ideally, you should use the credentials module at the end otherwise you would have to write code to sign back in.
+**IMPORTANT:** The credentials module will **DELETE COOKIES** in order to steal credentials from autofill.
+Ideally, you should use the credentials module at the end if you want to export cookies.

 `/autorun` - I pre-built credential stealer templates for common websites.
 I'll continue to add more.

 `dynamicid` - Provide the login URL along with the username input field's ID and password field's ID.
-This is equivalent to document.getElementById("password").value.
+This is equivalent to document.getElementById().

 `dynamicname` - If the fields don't have IDs, provide the fields' name values.
 It will pick the first index of the name values.
-This is equivalent to document.getElementsByName("password")[0].value.
+This is equivalent to document.getElementsByName()[0].value.

 `dynamicname2` - Provide the fields' name values along with their index position.
-This is equivalent to document.getElementsByName("password")[x].value.
+This is equivalent to document.getElementsByName()[x].value.

 # Cookies Module